lim147/P0-exception/README.md

       exception ::= ZeroDivisionError | IndexError | TypeError | NameError | SyntaxError | ... | CustomizedException
       ```
     - *throw* clause
-      The grammar in this case is like:
+      The grammar, in this case, is like:
       ```
       throwException ::= 'throw' exception
       ```
 - Implicit Exception Handling
     For a statement or expression `S` that could potentially cause the exception, to compile it, `P0` will add `pre-condition P` and `post-condition Q` to `S` in the form of `(P) S (Q)`to restrict the cases where `S` can be executed without exceptions.
-However, if the `P` or `Q` are violated in the compilation procedure, the corresponding exception will be thrown by the `P0`.
+However, if the `P` or `Q` are violated in the compilation procedure, the corresponding pre-defined exception will be thrown by the `P0`.

-    For example: Compiling the code block below
+    For example: Compiling the code below
     ```
     b = 0
     ...
     a / b
     ```
-    `P0` first identifies the the expression `a/b` which will potentially cause the exception, and then `P0` adds the **pre-condition** `b ≠ 0` to it(i.e. `(b ≠ 0) a/b`).
-However, b's value can be found in the environment which is 0, thus the **pre-condition** is violated, and as a result `ZeroDivisionError` is thrown.
+    `P0` first identifies that the expression `a/b` will potentially cause the exception, and next `P0` adds the **pre-condition** `b ≠ 0` to it(i.e. `(b ≠ 0) a/b`).
+Since b's value can be found in the environment which is 0, thus the **pre-condition** is violated, and as a result exception `ZeroDivisionError` is thrown.

-** More details of exceptions will be updated along the process of implementing the project**
+** More details of the implementation of exception handling will be updated along the process of implementing the project**

 <br/>

 ### Purpose / Outcome / Changes from the current P0 (Kevin)
-The purpose, or the goal of this project is to modify and add functions / classes to the current `P0` libraries so it has the ability to handle exceptions.
+The purpose or the goal of this project is to modify and add functions/classes to the current `P0` libraries so it has the ability to handle exceptions.
 Ultimately, with all the modifications to the `P0` compiler, it is able to parse and execute codes and expressions listed above and generate WebAssembly exceptions.
 The changes from the current `P0` compiler will be mainly adding codes to the current version of `P0` given in lecture content **Ch 5 Construction of a parser** Jupyter notebooks, and all of the changes will not affect the basic functionality of `P0`, which means purely adding features to it without losing any of its current ability.

 <br/>